luhang-HPU/poseidon-docs/source/Getting_Started/Programming/Common.md

 - **steps** (const std::vector<int> &): The group of rotate steps which is used to create galois keys.
 - **destination** (RelinKeys &):A GaloisKeys which is used to store the computation result.

-: A function used to create a rotation key based on a given rotation step vector.
+Usage: A function used to create a rotation key based on a given rotation step vector.

 <br>